 \subsection{A mixing model constructed from analysis of subrange scaling}

 Local isotropy is a state wherein statistical symmetries of multi-point statistics, such as homogeneity, isotropy and stationarity, are present in a spatio-temporal localised region \citep{monin75}.
-In the presence of anisotropic integral scales, the conditions of local isotropy are defined, in the spatial sense, by a \textit{quasi-equilibrium} range of scales which are sufficiently smaller than integral scales \citep{kolmogorov41}.
+In the presence of anisotropic integral scales, the conditions of local isotropy are defined, in the spatial sense, by a \textit{quasi-equilibrium} range of scales that are sufficiently smaller than integral scales \citep{kolmogorov41}.

 This is a prerequisite of classical inertial subrange scaling arguments \citep{kolmogorov41,oboukhov41a,corrsin51}.
 These state that scales within the \textit{quasi-equilibrium} regime exist wherein turbulence is independent of the effects of viscosity.
 In shear flows, conditions for the application of local isotropy are thought to be valid at scales smaller than $L_C$ \citep{corrsin58,uberoi57}.
 Kolmogorov scaling \citep{kolmogorov41,kolmogorov62} in the presence of anisotropic outer-scales has been revealed to coincide at scales consistent with local isotropy \citep{champagne70,saddoughi94}.
-The equivalent local isotropy justification of the Kolmgorov subrange may be applied to Oboukhov-Corrsin passive scalar scaling \citep{oboukhov49,corrsin51} such that it is fit to describe an active scalar below scales affected by stratification \citep[][pg 391]{monin75}.
+The equivalent local isotropy justification of the Kolmgorov subrange may be applied to Obukhov-Corrsin passive scalar scaling \citep{oboukhov49,corrsin51} such that it is fit to describe an active scalar below scales affected by stratification \citep[][pg 391]{monin75}.
 Therefore, the spectral density of potential energy is expected to be determined by the energy dissipation rates and a wavenumber, i.e.

-where $\vec{k}$ is the wavenumber vector, $\beta$ is the Oboukhov-Corrsin constant, the functions denoted by $f^{OC}_v$, $f^{OC}_L$ are the viscous and outerscale correction functions that are necessary without applying assumptions of local isotropy.
+where $\vec{k}$ is the wavenumber vector, $\beta$ is the Obukhov-Corrsin constant, the functions denoted by $f^{OC}_v$, $f^{OC}_L$ are the viscous and outer scale correction functions that are necessary without applying assumptions of local isotropy.
 Furthermore, according to \cite{oboukhov41a}, the kinetic energy spectra

 where $C$ is the Kolmogorov constant, and $f^{K}_L$ and $f^{K}_v$ are the correction functions.
-Following the analysis of \citet{beguier78}, by integration of \eqref{eq:oc_def3} and \eqref{eq:k_def} when $L_B,L_C \gg |\vec{k}|^{-1} \gg L_K$, it is possible to obtain
+Following the analysis of \citet{beguier78}, by integration of \eqref{eq:oc_def3} and \eqref{eq:k_def} when $L_C \gg |\vec{k}|^{-1} \gg L_K, L_B$, it is possible to obtain

-Therefore, the explicit relation for modeling the irreversible flux from \eqref{eq:beg} is
+Therefore, the explicit relation for modeling the irreversible flux from (\ref{eq:beg}) is